twolfson/nightclub-physics/README.md

 There's a lot of details that you slowly pick up over time.
 This is my brain dump of that information.

-I should state up-front that I'm a white male and these experiences have been during my early to mid-20's.
+I should state up-front that I'm a tall white male and these experiences have been during my early to mid-20's.
 Your experiences/observations may vary and please read this with a grain of salt.

 ## Topics to cover
 - [ ] Behaviors (e.g. salmon, circles, traps/finding space)